 (10) Financial Education alone will not solve our society’s problems but it can be a great positive nonpartisan start.
 We have to begin to move forward.
 Would love to hear about any further research.
 Please share your thoughts.

 I’m getting older, time is passing.
 This once shy and scared little girl is a bit louder now, newly focused, and no longer embarrassed to be persistent.
-All I have is my voice and I’m trying my darndest to be heard.
-I will continue to try and put a bit of energy into the world and hope it helps to keep the light alive.
+All I have is my voice and I’m trying my darnedest to be heard.
+I will continue to try to put a bit of energy into the world and hope it helps to keep the light alive.